 Please see here for a very useful map to the various route variations (click on “Agrandissement de la carte cliquant ICI” below the map to get a zoomable and downloadable PDF version).

 Waymarking.
 Extremely thorough throughout with small blue and yellow Council of Europe stylised scallop shells.
-The beginnings of a “branch line” to connect with the Arles route has now been waymarked as well [see report from Peter Robins, above].
+The beginnings of a “branch line” to connect with the Arles route has now been waymarked as well.

 Terrain.
 Very strenuous, crossing the grain of the land a lot of the time, with constant climbs and descents.
 A considerable part of the route passes through forest and woodland and much of it lies between 600 and 1000 m above sea level.